Andrew Andron is an astonishing young musician who has been captivating New York audiences for nearly a decade.

 Over the past several years, Andrew began working closely with GRAMMY award-winning pianist, composer and bandleader, Arturo O’Farrill.
 Arturo introduced the young jazz pianist to the many faces of latin jazz, and helped him to further expand his understanding, appreciation and most of all, love of music.
 The ongoing tutelage by Mr. O’Farrill is considered by Andrew to be not only priceless, but a critical component of his lifelong music education.

-Now at eighteen, this young musician and composer wishes to carry on a tradition of truly great music, not only as an expression of the art, but also as a continuation of what has been passed to him, by sharing his love of music with audiences.
+Now at nineteen, this young musician and composer wishes to carry on a tradition of truly great music, not only as an expression of the art, but also as a continuation of what has been passed to him, by sharing his love of music with audiences.